Skip to content

 Download KRP16 - before processing.zip from Zenodo and unzip.
 Run workflow files in specified order according to instructions there:

-1. data_preparation workflow: formatting and merging inputs.
+1. WF_1_data_preparation: formatting and merging inputs.

-2. QC workflow: eddy covariance quality control.
+2. WF_2_QC: eddy covariance quality control and storage correction.

-4. Summary workflow: aggregation and summary of results.
+4. WF_4_Summary: aggregation and plotting of results.

 You can compare your results with those of KRP16 - processed.zip at Zenodo.
-Notice that in order to obtain identical results, you would need to copy the subjective manual screening done by site PI located at ./Level 2/Quality checking/KRP16_manual_QC.csv.
+Notice that in order to obtain identical results, you would need to copy the subjective manual screening done by site PI located at .\level_2\quality_checking\KRP16_manual_QC.csv.

 Description